phani69015/SheetQueryAI/README.md

 - Seamlessly integrate and update Google Sheets with extracted data.
 - Perform operations such as CSV uploads and data updates with ease.

-This project is ideal for anyone looking to automate data extraction, processing, and management workflows.

 ---

 ## Setup Instructions